by Brooke Harrington | Oct 27, 2022 | Elites & Oligarchs

 by Brooke Harrington | May 26, 2022 | Methodology

-2022, Economic and Political Studies, DOI: 11 (3): 350 – 364; with Alice Guerra, Sven Steinmo & John D’Attoma.
-This paper addresses an area of growing concern for laboratory researchers: are subjects’behaviours affected by prior experiences in laboratory...
+2022, Economic and Political Studies, 11 (3): 350 – 364; with Alice Guerra, Sven Steinmo & John D’Attoma.
+This paper addresses an area of growing concern for laboratory researchers: are subjects’ behaviours affected by prior experiences in laboratory...

 by Brooke Harrington | Apr 4, 2022 | Elites & Oligarchs